 Section 3.I: Market Benefits

-This category of qualitative benefits includes the increased market efficiency improvements resulting from DR, such as improved overall system load factors, improved market performance (e.g., decreasing price volatility), increased overall system flexibility, and portfolio diversity benefits.
-Market costs revolve around DR customer fatigue and uncertain market response due to such matters as temperature sensitivity and baseline measurement.
+This category of benefits includes the increased market efficiency improvements resulting from DR, such as improved overall system load factors, improved market performance (e.g., decreasing price volatility), increased overall system flexibility, and portfolio diversity benefits.
+Some market costs relate to DR customer fatigue and uncertain market response due to such matters as temperature sensitivity and baseline measurement.
 Most of these benefits or costs are difficult to quantify, and there is disagreement as to whether some of them exist at all.
-The benefits and costs that should be considered include the following:
+The benefits and costs that should be considered include the factors mentioned above as well as:

+Innovation in retail markets.
+Providing a DR framework can result in new retail product and pricing innovations, ultimately benefiting the customer through increased choice and a better matching of the customers’ needs with choices offered by electric markets.

+Incentive for development of efficient controls and end-use technologies.
+The customer’s potential for cost savings through load shifting creates a new market for technology that now has an appropriate value proposition and business case.

 Market Power Mitigation and Price Suppression.
-DR can reduce market prices if it is dispatched in merit order at prices below higher offer prices for non-DR resources.
+DR can reduce market prices if it is dispatched at prices below higher offer prices for non-DR resources.
 Tight supplies and/or transmission constraints that can exist on days when DR is likely to be called can lead to an excess of market power.
-It would be double-counting to include this benefit and capacity value, since any capacity will dampen prices; but if load-modifying DR is given no capacity value, this is an alternate source of value for load-modifying DR. These benefits are potentially offset by higher RA/capacity costs.
+Since most generation is already committed, generators not yet committed may have greater market power for meeting the remaining peak demand (i.e., there is less competition once most generation has already been committed).
+Care must be taken to avoid double-counting both this benefit and capacity value, since added capacity can dampen prices.
+If load-modifying DR is given no capacity value, this could be an alternate source of value for load-modifying DR. These benefits are potentially offset by higher RA/capacity costs.

 Reduced DR Amounts Achieved Due to Customer Fatigue.
 DR is unlike a combustion turbine in that more calls can lead to a reduction of performance for certain types of demand response.
-Customers will drop out if there is too much inconvenience related to an excess number of calls.
+Customers may drop out if there is too much inconvenience related to an excess number of calls.
 DR may fall below forecast levels if there is customer fatigue.

-Increased Generation Diversity Supply-side DR in the right location with the right attributes that avoids new generation capacity could provide additional value by increasing diversity of supply not dependent on natural gas.
+Increased Generation Diversity.
+Supply-side DR in the right location with the right attributes that avoids new generation capacity could provide additional value by increasing diversity of supply not dependent on natural gas.

 Market productivity gains.
 Better pricing and the interaction of demand and supply can produce overall productivity gains by improving system load factor and resource capacity factors.
 Improved capacity factors should result in improved electric system efficiency.
-Thus some load-modifying DR may provide a benefit by increasing the capacity factors of combined cycle generation and reducing the resulting O&M and GHG if DR is utilized regularly.

-Reduced DR Amounts due to Uncertainty of Measured Response.
-Temperature-sensitive DR may result in different load reductions when called depending on the temperature at a location.
-Choosing the best baselines can help mitigate this concern.
+Market Transformation.
+Change in the market for the technology from learning-by-doing can lead to lower prices for a DR technology in the future.

-LSEs are required to provide a qualitative analysis of the above non-energy and non-monetary benefits or costs in the workpapers of the DR Cost-Effectiveness Report even if they believe that these benefits or costs do not apply to their DR programs.
-However, if an LSE does not believe a qualitative effect exists, it must explain the reasoning or analysis supporting that conclusion.
+LSEs are required to provide a qualitative analysis of non-energy and non-monetary benefits or costs, as described in Section 1.G, in the workpapers of the DR Cost-Effectiveness Report.
+LSEs should include numeric values for these inputs if and when it is possible to estimate quantitative values for any one of them for a specific DR program.
+LSEs must provide the qualitative analysis even if they believe that these benefits or costs do not apply to their DR programs.
+If an LSE does not believe a qualitative effect exists, it must explain the analysis supporting that conclusion.

 Section 3.J: Non-Energy and Non-Monetary Benefits